UMBC-CMSC447/Section-1-Team-3/Code/README.txt

 -Install pip if not already installed (very likily that it is)

--Next, install a python virtual enviroment: http://docs.python-guide.org/en/latest/dev/virtualenvs/#virtualenvironments-ref
+-Next, install a python virtual enviroment:

+NOTE: It is generally a good idea to install this in an easy to get to place as you will need to go to the directory and activate it everytime you want to run the application.
+(I chose to make the directory and then clone the git repo again inside of that direcotry.This is of course up to you and can always be changed.
+The virtual enviroment does not modify system files or configurations, it is just a standalone python install to a directory.
+Copy and paste completely moves it and deleteing the directory removes it.)

+http://docs.python-guide.org/en/latest/dev/virtualenvs/#virtualenvironments-ref

 The general idea of the virtual enviroment is that it installs python in a local directory.